Moths of North Carolina

 Habitats: Corresponding to the distribution of American Holly, our records for violacea come from a wide variety of forest habitats, ranging from Maritime Forests to floodplain hardwoods to mountain ridges.

-Larval Host Plants: Probably stenophagous.
-Larvae have been found on American Holly but have also been reared on other evergreen species of Ilex (Wagner et al., 2011). - View
+Larval Host Plants: Larvae are probably stenophagous on hollies (Ilex spp.).
+They have been recorded feeding on American Holly (I. opaca) but have also been reared on other evergreen holly species (Wagner et al., 2011). - View

-Observation Methods: Like other Metaxaglaeas, this species appears to come well to both blacklights and bait.
+Observation Methods: Like other Metaxaglaea, this species appears to come well to both blacklights and bait.

 Wikipedia